smrey/snippets/README.md

 should be placed in the same directory as the script.

 #### Full example
-bash CRUK_draft.sh /path/to/samplesheet/and/fastqs/ /path/to/save/results/ NEGATIVECONTROL pairs.txt
+bash CRUK.sh /path/to/samplesheet/and/fastqs/ /path/to/save/results/ NEGATIVECONTROL pairs.txt

 Note that the fourth argument is optional.